 Let’s face it: everything seems harder with kids.
 Things that you took for granted before — going grocery shopping, cooking dinner, eating dinner — are all more complicated when you throw kids into the mix.
 Going for a walk?
 Gotta take the stroller.
 Going to a friend’s house for lunch (and don’t forget masks!)?
 Better do it after nap time.
 Doing anything or being anywhere on time — impossible.
 Plans?
 What are those again?
 The effort it takes to get the kids from your house to the corner store feels like a herculean endeavor.
-What sadist would want to take their kids out of town?!
+What sadist would want to travel with kids?!

 It’s true — traveling with kids takes more effort than traveling alone, or even with a partner.
 But like so many things, the effort brings great reward — and in the end, isn’t that why we travel?
 There are so many things our children can learn from traveling that they will never learn in a classroom!
 Here are a few reasons why we think the effort is worth the reward.
 (And, a few tips for keeping your sanity along the way.)

 Reason 1: Travel teaches kids to adapt.

 When I first had my son, Jack, I read a lot of books that talked about the benefits of routine.
 “You should establish a regular nap schedule.”
 And, “Your child will benefit from having consistent meal times.”
 And, of course, “Develop a bedtime routine and stick with it!”
 Unfortunately, at that time in my life I was splitting my time between multiple houses to take care of sick family members and traveling for work.
 My choices were pretty limited.
 I could either leave Jack at home with my husband and his “routine,” or take him with me.